axibase/atsd/search/README.md

 Multiple terms can be combined together using boolean operators to form a more complex query.

-A keyword may be prefixed with a field name to narrow the scope of the search to a particular series property, for example `entity:nurswgvml007`.
+A keyword can be prefixed with a field name to narrow the scope of the search to a particular series property, for example `entity:nurswgvml007`.

 If the field is not specified, the search is performed for all fields.